The best food for feeding bees in the winter is, of course, the one they make for themselves: their own honey.

 What to Use for Feeding Bees in the Winter

 You can find lots of articles and recipes that recommend using candy, sugar syrup and even plain granulated sugar for feeding bees in the winter.
-However, recipes that strictly use a sugar-based supplement do not provide any additional nutrients or feeding stimulants.
+However, recipes that use a sugar-based supplement do not provide any additional nutrients or feeding stimulants.
 A more nutritionally complete product gives your bees the best chance at survival when honey stores are low.

-Dadant & Sons Pollen Substitute AP23 is a protein feed blended from carefully selected ingredients that are highly palatable to honey bees.
+Dadant & Sons Pollen Substitute AP23 is a protein feed blended from selected ingredients that are palatable to honey bees.
 Honey B Healthy is a proven bee feeding stimulant made from food-grade lemongrass and spearmint oil concentrates.
 This combination makes our Winter Patties attractive to hungry colonies, providing the nutrients they need to survive the winter.